cverluise/parseEPO/docs/quickstart.md

 #### USPTO and EPO full-text patent description data coverage

 !!! info "USPTO full text data"
-    The USPTO full text data are available from the [USPTO bulk data][https://bulkdata.uspto.gov/].
+    The USPTO full text data are available from the [USPTO bulk data][uspto-bulk].
 US full-text patent data can be easily parsed thanks to [iamlemec/patents][iamlemec/patents].
 They are also available in a well-structured format as part of the BigQuery [patents-public-dataset][patents-public-data].

 USPTO | EPO
 :-------------------------:|:-------------------------: